 Our next stop is the nature lodge for a study of the flora, fauna and natural history of the camp.
 Some of the early writers would sometimes casually use ethnic slurs acceptable in their time but which modern readers find rude.
 Still there is gold in their words when they describe those early years of visiting nature within its natural habitat.
 Daniel Beard's "Charged By A Herd Of Buffalo" allows us to marvel over the ease of using our point and shoot cameras when compared to his photographing buffalo with the tripod camera and glass plates of his era.

 As evening draws near, the red of the sunset is replaced by the glow of the campfire, so we end our tour with some tall tales, stories and inspiration around the fire-ring.
 About the time that scouting was being established, Irvine Cobb wrote about that camp tradition of the old hats pulling a prank on the greenhorns.
 Variations of his old skunk tale "Rabid and Friends" have been told on many a hike and around many a campfire.
 Story-telling, however, is not limited to tall tales and pranks.
-Sometimes tales teach important lessons as in "The Woman Who Was Greedy."
+Sometimes tales teach important lessons as in "The Man, The Owls and The Woman Who Was Greedy."

 Besides bolstering self-esteem, creating bonds of friendship and teaching life skills, many summer camps also try to cultivate a sense of belonging and even patriotism without preaching as in "The Firelight Honor."